 The East Bay Regional Park District has a photographic guide to the park’s wildflowers.

 By the way, if you love flowers as much as I do, you might be interested in my post on the Most Beautiful Flower Books (it’s one of my most popular posts!).
-I also design flower-themed notebooks and journals you might like!
-Here’s an example on Amazon.
+I also create flower-themed journals you might like!

 About Coyote Hills Regional Park